data-driven-detroit/nvi_etl/README.md

 #### Labeling the data fields

-Any data field created *must* adhere to the following standard to be easily transformed into the 'tall' format.
+Any data field created *must* adhere to the following standard to be transformed into the 'tall' format.

 `<indicator_part>_<indicator_name>`